Seiya Suzuki Player Props: Cubs vs. Pirates

 Seiya Suzuki At The Plate

-- Suzuki has 53 hits, which ranks first among Chicago hitters this season, while batting .282 with 19 extra-base hits.
+- Suzuki leads Chicago with 54 hits, batting .263 this season with 19 extra-base hits.

-- Among the qualified hitters in baseball, his batting average ranks 36th, his on-base percentage ranks 20th, and he is 62nd in the league in slugging.
+- Among the qualifying hitters in baseball, he ranks 69th in batting average, 43rd in on-base percentage, and 93rd in slugging.

-- Suzuki will look to extend his four-game hitting streak.
-He's batting .421 over the course of his last outings.
+- In 67.3% of his 55 games this season, Suzuki has picked up at least one hit.
+He's also had 14 multi-hit games.

-- Suzuki has reached base via a hit in 36 games this season (of 51 played), and had multiple hits in 14 of those games.
+- He has gone deep in five games this season (9.1%), homering in 2.6% of his chances at the plate.

-- In 9.8% of his games this year, he has gone deep, and 2.8% of his trips to the plate.

-- Suzuki has driven in a run in 16 games this year (31.4%), including four games with more than one RBI (7.8%).
-He has also driven home three or more of his team's runs in one contest.
+- Suzuki has an RBI in 17 of 55 games this year, with multiple RBI in four of them.
+He has also driven in three or more of his team's runs in one contest.

-- In 43.1% of his games this year, he has scored at least once.
-And he's had three games with multiple runs (5.9%).
+- He has scored in 22 games this season (40.0%), including multiple runs in three games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.